Skip to main content

 Movement as a Systemic Catalyst

 Physical activity acts as a potent catalyst, enhancing the body’s response to hormonal signals.
-In men, works in powerful synergy with TRT, increasing the sensitivity of androgen receptors in muscle tissue and driving growth.
+In men, resistance training works in powerful synergy with TRT, increasing the sensitivity of androgen receptors in muscle tissue and driving growth.
 For women, weight-bearing exercise sends a direct signal to bone cells to increase their density, directly counteracting the osteoporotic risk that accompanies menopause.
 Regular aerobic exercise helps manage cardiovascular health and can reduce the frequency and intensity of vasomotor symptoms like hot flashes.

 A person’s daily choices in diet and exercise are not merely supportive measures for HRT; they are integral components that determine the therapy’s ultimate success.